intel/sawr/sawr_master/LAUNCH.md

 This is useful if you are logging in remotely with just a shell script but no remote X11 server, or if you want to avoid a dependency on keeping the xterms running.

+To take this approach, issue the following commands.
+You can do this remotely using a regular ssh session:

+    roscd sawr_master
+    ./nox_start.sh

 ## Launching Phases Manually
 Sometimes you want to test phases separately if you are doing debugging.